Murder of Selena: Other reactions

-On April 12, 1995, two weeks after Selena's death, then-Texas governor George W. Bush declared her birthday Selena Day in Texas.
+On April 12, 1995, two weeks after Selena's death, then-Texas governor and future U.S. President George W. Bush declared her birthday Selena Day in Texas.
 Bush said Selena represented "the essence of south Texas culture".
-On Selena Day, approximately a thousand fans gathered at her grave and began singing traditional Mexican folk songs; police were brought in to control the crowd.
+On Selena Day, approximately 1,000 fans gathered at her grave and began singing traditional Mexican folk songs; police were brought in to control the crowd.
 On the same day, a crowd of three thousand attended an organized mass of the resurrection for Selena at Johnnyland Concert Park.

-In April and May that year, some European-Americans in Texas wrote to the editor of the Brazosport Facts questioning the fuss over her death; some were offended because Selena Day coincided with Easter Sunday.
+In April and May that year, some Anglo-Americans in Texas wrote to the editor of the Brazosport Facts questioning the fuss over her death; some were offended because Selena Day coincided with Easter Sunday.
 Others said, "Easter is more important than Selena Day," and believed people should let Selena rest in peace and get on with their lives.
 Mexican-Americans living in Texas also wrote to the newspaper; some felt that others were too critical of Selena Day, stating they did not need to celebrate the day and should not have responded to its announcement so rudely.

-This was also seen by the Corpus Christi Caller Times, which said it had printed several of the negative comments left by people and that many other comments were "unprintable".
+This was also seen by the Caller Times, which said it had printed several of the negative comments left by people and that many other comments were "unprintable".
 Latino filmmaker Lourdes Portillo said she did not know who Selena was when she heard about the shooting.
 The Monitor received negative backlash from some readers who felt it was "enough" of having Selena featured on the front page of their newspaper.
 A reader called The Monitor and stated that intelligent people had no interest in Selena.
 In response, an editor said "I hope not.
 That would make for a lot of idiots in [South Texas]."